List of denominations in the Latter Day Saint movement

 The denominations in the Latter Day Saint movement are sometimes collectively referred to as Mormonism.
-Although some denominations oppose the use of this term because they consider it derogatory, it is especially used when referring to the largest Latter Day Saint group, The Church of Jesus Christ of Latter-day Saints (LDS Church), and offshoots of it.
-Denominations opposed to the use of the term consider it to be connected to the polygamy once practiced by the Utah church or to pejoratives used against early adherents of the movement.
+One source estimated over 400 denominations have sprung from founder Joseph Smith's original movement.
+Mormon is an informal term used especially when referring to the largest Latter Day Saint denomination, the Church of Jesus Christ of Latter-day Saints (LDS Church), and other offshoots in the movement.
+Some groups opposed to the use of the term Mormon consider it to be connected to the polygamy once practiced by the Utah church, or to pejoratives used against early adherents of the movement.

 The Latter Day Saint movement includes: